GenAI-Gurus/phronesis/docs/decision_chat_design.md

      - Status categories: In Progress, Closed.
 Archived decisions are hidden by default and only shown if the user presses "Show Archived".
    - Within each category, decisions are shown with title, description, summary, and last updated date, sorted by last updated.
    - User can:
      - Click "New Decision" to create a new decision (providing title and description).
+After submitting, the user is immediately brought to the chat UI for that decision, where the AI initiates the conversation based on the title and description.
      - Select an existing decision to continue working on it.

 2. **Resume or Start a Session**